Can you live off your garden?

 #4 It depends on your food storage means

 We happen to have a very large food garden and grow all our veggies from May to November, plus we preserve lots and practice winter gardening to supplement the off-season.
-But because of our limited food storage means, especially without having a cold room, we cannot grow and store all the produce we’d like to.
-Learn how to store fresh food in root cellars
+But because of our limited food storage means, especially without having a cold room or a root cellar, we cannot grow and store all the produce we’d like to.

 Protein is an important part of our diet and many small homesteads include animals for meat or eggs for this reason.
 There’s a surprising amount of protein rich sources of veggies though too: